Clare GAA: County team

 Clare won the 2016 National Hurling League in May that year, a first since 1978 after a 1–23 to 2–19 win against Waterford in a replay.

+On 21 July 2024, Clare won the All-Ireland SHC final against Cork by 3–29 to 1–34 after extra-time, claiming a fifth All-Ireland SHC title and a first in 11 years.

 Camogie

 Camogie was established by County Secretary, Mick Hennessy, of Clooney in 1934.
 Peggy Nagle of Ennistymon and Sheila Carroll of Lahinch revived the game in 1958.

 Under Camogie's National Development Plan 2010-2015, "Our Game, Our Passion", five new camogie clubs were to be established in the county by 2015.

 Clare have the following achievements in camogie.